Naulakha (TV series)

 Naulakha (transl.
 Worth Nine Lakh) is a 2018 Pakistani drama serial produced by 7th Sky Entertainment and written by Sana Shabbir Sandhu and Reema Ali Syed.
 The drama stars Mirza Zain Baig, Sarwat Gilani and Kiran Haq in lead roles.
-The drama was first aired 7n th August 2018 on TvOne Pakistan.
+The drama was first aired on 7th August 2018 on TvOne Pakistan.

 Plot

-Series revolves around valuable Naulakha, that devastates the family.
-Sisters-in-law Noor Jahan and Mumtaz are plotting to procure the prized Naulakha accessory a jewel-studded family treasure and a materialistic trifle for its proprietor.
+The series revolves around valuable Naulakha, that devastates the family.
+Sisters-in-law Noor Jahan and Mumtaz are plotting to procure the prized Naulakha accessory, a jewel-studded family treasure and a materialistic trifle for its proprietor.
 Anwar Ali is scheming to get control over the whole family riches.
 Their eagerness has made them heedless to their youngsters' emotions.
-Gotten in this web of misdirection are cousins Zain, Tehreem and Shafaq who is a piece of an extraordinary love triangle.
+Caught in this web of misdirection and a love triangle are cousins Zain, Tehreem and Shafaq.
 Family conventions influence relatives to can breathe a sigh of relief and make a sentiment of identity, security and having a place.

 For sure, even fundamental functions like a tune before the bed can hold remarkable significance for adolescents and families.
 Services are things that solitary your family does.
 Functions empower you to express, 'This is our character and what we regard'.
 A couple of functions may have been passed on from your grandparents or distinctive relatives, thus Naulkha rules, a family that should sing together, eat together, and live respectively is a power to battle about materialistic custom.
 With her solid on-screen nearness and way of life as a craftsman Bushra Ansari ' Noor Jehan ' started the Naulakha debate at the first, and later it turned out to be so critical for the rest that Naulkha may snap the relationship in only a couple of scenes.
 In any case, it's completely clear that everybody other than Akbar Ali and Zain despises Noor Jehan for being voracious for Naulkha, additionally, Tehreem restricts her mom for detesting Shafaq and her Noor Jehan.

 Then again, Naulakha is only an analogy and the primary focal point of the female characters is Zain, who is a youthful unhitched male, who is an instruct medieval master and knows to remain for the rights.
 In any case, Naulakha and the history don't appear to interest him until the point that his dad influenced him to comprehend the significance of the convention this week.
 In addition, his cousin and closest companion Tehreem likewise neglects to comprehend the gaga over Naulkha, and she probably won't get bulldozed by it soon.